quandram/advent-of-code/README.md

 A repository for each, likely aborted, advent of code attempt

-2022 - Typescript - sure I did more than this but where is it?
+## 2022 - Typescript

+- I'm sure I did more than this, where is it?

-2023 - Typescript
+## 2023 - Typescript

+- Day 8 solution takes far too long

-2025 - Python
+## 2025 - Python